-Beginning in 2017 the CBNC Examinations will be administered by Pearson VUE.
+As of 2017 the CBNC Examinations are administered by Pearson VUE.

 The CBNC certification and recertification examination dates can be found here.
 Prospective Candidates apply to CBNC.
 The examinations will be administered at Pearson VUE testing centers around the world.
 For more information on locations, log onto www.pearsonvue.com/apca